hailelagi/hailelagi.com/content/hacks/tsunami.md

 ## Shaping performance constraints

 It's a worrying premise to write programs in an environment that doesn't have any kind of shared state.
 In a database for example, you can't just go around copying everything.
-In the erlang/elixir ecosystem this is solved by leveraging erlang term storage(ets), and it's a key component of the distributed persistent database mnesia.
+In the erlang/elixir ecosystem this is solved by leveraging erlang term storage(ets), and it's a key component of the distributed persistent database mnesia all built aware of the language runtime.

 >It would be very difficult, if not impossible to implement ETS purely in Erlang with similar performance.
 Due to its reliance on mutable data, the functionality of ETS tables is very expensive to model in a functional programming language like Erlang.
 [1]

 Before we get into the bells and whistles of it all, what is it at its core?
 Conceputally a key-value store seems simple.
-What you want to model is an abstract interface that can store data and retrieve it fast, essentially a map/dictionary/associative array abstract data type:
+What you want to model is an abstract interface that can store _schemaless_ data and retrieve it fast, essentially a map/dictionary/associative array abstract data type:

 ```go
 type Table[Key comparable, Value any] interface {